Series and Imprints

 Series Editor: Marc W. Kruman and Richard Marback, Wayne State University

 The Series in Citizenship Studies publishes works that cross disciplinary boundaries in order to consider questions of identity, group membership, status, rights, and obligations from a variety of perspectives - artistic, cultural, economic, historical, legal, linguistic, literary, philosophical, political, and social.
+We are not currently accepting submissions for this series.

 Series Editor: Donald Haase, Wayne State University